The weak Beauville--Bogomolov decomposition in characteristic $p\geq 0$: Introduction

-In characteristic $p>0$, the numerical flatness turns out to be a particularly strong notion if the underlying variety $X$ is defined over the algebraic closure of the finite field.
-More precisely, using the results of Langer and the classical theorem of Lange and St\"uhler one can prove that a numerically flat bundle defined on a variety $X/\overline{\FF}_q$ is trivializable on the cover $Y \to X$ which is a composition of a finite \'etale morphism and a power of the Frobenius (see \autoref{lem:pullback_trivializes}).
-Assuming that the variety $V$ is defined over the algebraic closure of a finite field and taking such a cover $\tau \colon S \to T$ for the bundle $f_*\cO_V(mL)$, where $m$ is chosen so that the natural multiplication maps $\Sym^d f_*\cO_V(mL) \to f_*\cO_V(dmL)$ are surjective, we see that the relative canonical ring
+In this subsection $X$ is a smooth projective variety of dimension $n$ over the stated base-field $k$.
+If we work over a perfect field of charateristic $p>0$ and $K_X \sim 0$, then the only cohomology group that is guaranteed to be non-zero is $H^n(X, \sO_X) \cong k$.
+In particular, the only arithmetic invariant one can extract is whether the Frobenius morphism acts on this cohomology as a bijection or not.
+We say that $X$ is \emph{weakly ordinary} if this action is bijective.
+Our results are:

-consists of numerically flat bundles which are quotients of trivial bundles.
+\begin{itemize}[leftmargin=18pt,labelwidth=0pt,itemindent=0pt,label={ \textbullet}] \item We fully answer the question when a weak Beauville--Bogomolov decomposition exists.
+That is, \begin{enumerate} \item In the weakly ordinary case we clarify the relaxations of the statement over $\bC$ (see \autoref{sec:historical_motivation}) needed to obtain a weak Beauville--Bogomolov decomposition: \begin{enumerate} \item $V$ has to be allowed mildly singular, and \item the morphism $V \times B \to X$ has to be allowed to be inseparable, i.e., a torsor under a possibly non-reduced group scheme. \end{enumerate} (\autoref{thm:smooth_BB_decomp} is the smooth case, and \autoref{thm:beauville_bogomolov_general_logcy} is the singular and pair case.)\ consists of numerically flat bundles which are quotients of trivial bundles.
 Such bundles are in fact trivial themselves and hence, since $S$ is a projective curve, $R_{V_S/S}(mL_S)$ comes as pullback of a ring defined over the base field.
 This implies that $V_S \to S$ is a product family, and hence gives isotriviality over curves $T$ if the initial variety $X$ is defined over the algebraic closure of a finite field.
 The precise statements are presented in \autoref{sec:isotriviality_finite_fields}.
 Similar arguments actually lead to the proof of \autoref{thm:isotriviality}.